 1) palace of culture and science

-Even though this tour is called Warsaw From Above, it’s not all views and tall buildings.
-There will be plenty of fun facts about Poland’s capital.
+Aside from views, there will be plenty of fun facts about Poland’s capital.
 (And not so fun facts because Polish history isn’t always a barrel of laughs.)
-But our first stop on the tour is the Palace of Culture and Science.
+But our first stop is the Palace of Culture and Science.

 This building used to be called Josef Stalin’s Palace of Culture and Science because it was a “gift” from Stalin to the city of Warsaw.
 Poland was not part of the USSR, but it was a Communist country, so it was an ally of the Soviet Union.
 Anyway Stalin offered the city a choice between a building and a subway system.
 They chose the subway, but they got the building instead.
 Typical Stalin!
 Always giving people presents they didn’t ask for and brutally murdering political dissidents!